Manchester City FC

 1970 - 1972

-At the beginning of the ’70s, Manchester City changed the design and colors to their logo.
-Black trim was added to the wordmark and the roundel.
+In the beginning of the '70s, Manchester City changed the design and colors to their logo.
+A black trim was added to the wordmark and the roundel.
 The featured shield continues with the ship and banner with slight changes.

 1960 - 1970